MirjamC/xml-workshop/_sources/10_tei_BS.md

 The code still prints out everything as a single piece of text without anything to distinguish the different chapters.
 Adding a chapter header is an easy way to be able to seperate the different chapters.
-This can be done by making a counter and printer the text 'chapter [counter]' before every chapter.
+This can be done by making a counter and print the text 'chapter [counter]' before every chapter.
 After every *div* that the code iterates through the counter is raised by one, so every chapter gets a distinguishing number.

 This can be achieved with the following code: